 1st: You and Dick Dillin had an extremely long, very impressive run on DC Comics’ Justice League of America, where you did a fantastic, consistent job, inking his pencils.
 Do you recall how you landed that assignment?
 And what, if anything, can you tell us about Dick Dillin?

 1st: Nor I, Frank.
-Dill Dillin’s and your own combined work on the 1970’s and up Justice League of America series – and you jointly worked on that series for several years together……..this was a High Water Mark, in comics!
-The sheer craftsmanship was altogether excellent, and I particularly enjoyed seeing both of you bring back to comics, numerous previously forgotten about Golden Age 1940’s comics characters, including many from Fawcett Comics.
-For example, Sargon the Sorcerer, Spy Smasher, Mr. Scarlet and Pinky, and so many others!!!!
+Dill Dillin’s and your own combined work on the 1970s and up Justice League of America series – and you jointly worked on that series for several years, together….his was a High Water Mark, in comics!
+The sheer craftsmanship was altogether excellent, and I particularly enjoyed seeing both of you bring back to comics, numerous previously-forgotten about Golden Age 1940’s comics characters, including many from Fawcett Comics.
+For example, Sargon the Sorcerer, Spy Smasher, Mr. Scarlet and Pinky, and so many others!!

 Frank McLaughlin: Justice League of America was always at the top, in sales.
 Our work was part of a large exhibit recently, at The Society of Illustrators Gallery in N.Y.C., where I had the chance to meet members of Dick Dillin’s wonderful family and friends.
 Dick Giordano and I were working on other publishers’ books, while still at Charlton Comics.
 Justice League of America was one of those books.
 There were others, as well.
 Oddly enough, I never met Dick Dillin.
 We spoke often, by phone, but we never crossed paths at the DC Offices.
-Missed by a few minutes at times, but we both used messengers to pick up, and deliver.
-I did meet his whole family and friends, during our showing of a hundred or so pages of (1970’s) Justice League of America art, at The Society of Illustrators, in N.Y.C.
+I missed him by a few minutes, at times, but we both used messengers to pick up and deliver.
+I did meet his whole family and friends, during our showing of a hundred or so pages of (the 1970’s) of Justice League of America art, at The Society of Illustrators, in N.Y.C.
 I mentioned this, in previous messages to you.
 Obviously, Judomaster was my fave!

 1st: Mine too, Frank!